lamhq/tech-notes/frontend/reactjs/8-context.md

 Context lets the parent component make some information available to any component in the tree below it—no matter how deep it is—without passing it explicitly through props.

+## Prop drilling

+Passing props is a great way to explicitly pipe data through your UI tree to the components that use it.

+But passing props can become verbose and inconvenient when you need to pass some prop deeply through the tree, or if many components need the same prop.

+React’s context feature allow passing data to the components in the tree that need it without passing props.

+## Using context with reducer

 ```jsx
 // App.js
 import AddTask from './AddTask.js';